 The High Country WDB and WIOA service providers, continue to have dialogue with Adult Basic Education services within our local community colleges to increase partnering to serve those that have low basic skills or pursuing their GED/diploma so they may pursue additional educational opportunities and/or enter the workforce.
 To assist in serving and dual enrolling students, staff often attend student orientations to provide information regarding center services and enrollment.
-Students completing their GED/diploma are provided with guidance on continuing their education and gaining employment.
+Students completing their GED/diploma are provided with guidance on continuing their education and gaining employment via the community college and NCWorks.

 Locally, the WDB/provider staff is partnering closely with the local K-12 school systems, especially superintendents, high school principals, and CTE staff where appropriate for outreach and career pathways.
 Historically, the WDB has partnered with the local community action agencies for the purpose of targeting low income individuals for skill upgrading and placement into employment.
 It is anticipated that this partnership will increase to achieve the goals of reaching this population.
 In addition, local partnerships have been established with the regional local homeless shelter to provide job readiness and job search skills to those who are ready to transition from the shelter to full-time residency.
+Staff have also increased partnerships serving those in recovery and expanding service delivery to this population.

 Board and career center partnerships with local Vocational Rehabilitation staff have been close, resulting in dual enrollments to meet customer needs when appropriate.
-A recent regional meeting between Vocational Rehabilitation and service providers resulted in renewing connections and discussion of potential new referrals.
+Dialogue between Vocational Rehabilitation and service providers results in ongoing connections and discussion of potential new referrals.
 Mike Birkmire, Unit Manager at VR, serves as the local VR representative on the High Country Workforce Development Board for the region.

 WDB and Center staff regularly participate in community partner meetings to address services and needs of the community.
-This has resulted in partnership with Wilkes Recovery Revolution to partner on services related to employment for those in recovery and the implementation of the Recovery Friendly Workplace initiative in Wilkes with potential to expand in surrounding counties.
-Also in partnership with Commerce Re-entry services, we have been hosting expungement workshops for the community.
+This has resulted in partnership with Wilkes Recovery Revolution and Watauga LEAD to partner on services related to employment for those in recovery and the implementation of the Recovery Friendly Workplace initiative in Wilkes with potential to expand in surrounding counties.
+Customers enrolled in WIOA may receive supportive services as assessed when they support their goals and employment plans.

 The WDB has completed the certification of career pathways in healthcare, advanced manufacturing, and human services as they continue to be identified as in-demand sectors in the High Country.
-Staff recently participated in a Career Pathways training to increase their knowledge and application of information as part of case management services.
+Staff recently participated in a Career Pathways training to increase their knowledge and application of information as part of case management services during center certification.
 Service providers present regular updates on the delivery of services during the WDB meetings and provide opportunities for board members to engage in questions and information sharing regarding priorities.